Welcome to St Laurence Lodge No 5511

 When and where

 Four times a year on a Saturday at the Upminster Masonic Hall in Deyncourt Gardens, Upminster, Essex, England.
 You can travel to the hall quite easily by road or rail.
 There is plenty of parking at the Masonic Hall and Upminster Station is only a 10 minute walk.
 Meetings usually start around 3:15pm and the following festive board finishes at about 9:30pm.
 Many other Freemasons' lodges also meet at this masonic hall, which has been renamed "The Square at Upminster".
 Ingrebourne Lodge, Abbots Hall Lodge, Engayne Lodge and Upminster Hall Lodge (family lodges) are among these.

 Lodge of Instruction is held between September and May on Tuesday evenings from 7:30pm to 9:30pm in Romford, Essex.
 You can attend as soon as you become a Freemason.
 In fact it is most desirable because you will learn about Freemasonry and the ritual.
 Life long friends will also be made.

 The Future of Freemasonry

-Many of you will have heard of the recently released independent report on the future of Freemasonry.
-This was produced by the respected Social Issues Research Centre in Oxford.
+The respected Social Issues Research Centre in Oxford previously released a comprehensive and independent report on the future of Freemasonry.
 As Nigel Brown, the Grand Secretary said, "the report suggests that, contrary to much misleading commentary, Freemasonry does in fact demonstrate genuine openness and transparency.
 It concludes that Freemasonry is arguably more relevant today than ever before.
 In particular"......... read more.